 Where exemptions to carry guide or assistance dogs etc have already been made by the Council under the Disability Discrimination Act 1995, these will continue to have effect as though they had been made under the Equality Act 2010.

 Section 167 of the Act states that Licensing Authorities may maintain a list of wheelchair-accessible vehicles.

-The Borough Council of Wellingborough provides this information on the public register of licensed vehicles which can be found at the following links:
+The Council provides this information on the public register of licensed vehicles which can be found at the following links:

 - Licensing Public Register - Hackney Carriage and Private Hire